spyketdog/the-landing-page/README.md

 # the-landing-page
-An Odin Project build from scratch with HTML and CSS
+An Odin Project build from scratch with HTML and CSS FlexBox Only.

 https://spyketdog.github.io/the-landing-page/